• Skip to main content

 Firstly, pipe out the large rosettes (the deep pink ones).

-To create the rosette, hold the piping bag straight up (perpendicular to the surface of the cake) and hover it above the top of the cake a half-inch or so.
+Hold the piping bag straight up (perpendicular to the surface of the cake) and hover it above the top of the cake a half-inch or so.
 Starting from the inside then out, pipe a tight spiral of buttercream.

 As you complete the spiral, release the pressure on the piping bag so that the tail tappers around the rosettes.